Southwest Zone

 The Rogue and tributaries above Lost Creek Reservoir are open to fishing year-round, with a daily retention limit of 5 trout (no limit on brook trout).
 Anglers are encouraged to harvest brook trout regardless of size.

 The south and middle forks of the Rogue are not stocked, are generally more difficult to access, and provide fishing opportunity away from crowds.
 Naturally produced rainbow and cutthroat trout are available, but anglers may choose to practice catch and release on the rainbow and cutthroat of these forks.
-Last updated 6/11/25.
+Last updated 7/8/25.

-SMITH RIVER, Umpqua: Steelhead, stripers
+SMITH RIVER, Umpqua: Steelhead, striped bass

 Open for hatchery steelhead all year below Spencer Creek.

 The area above Spencer creek to Sisters creek is open to trout angling.
 Catch and release only, and artificial flies and lures only.
 Above Sisters Creek and all tributaries are open to two trout per day with 8 inch minimum length.
-Last updated 6/18/25.
+Last updated 7/9/25

 South Coast Rivers: Trout

+This is a good time of year to fish in the creeks for cutthroat.
+As water levels drop anglers will want to focus on areas higher in the watersheds where conditions are perfect for finding cutthroat hanging behind boulders and at the head of pools.
+On days when the wind is light, anglers can find good numbers of cutthroat in any of the coastal estuaries.
 Anglers should check regulations before heading out to their favorite stream or creek.
 Anglers cannot use bait upstream of the tidewater and only 2 trout over 8" can be retained.
 While fishing for trout, anglers will also catch smaller juvenile Chinook and steelhead.
 Handle these fish gently while returning to the water.

 Last updated 5/22/25